jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### cwd

 Optional callback to set the working directory for the spawned process.
-Takes a single argument, `params`, which is a table containing information about the current editor state (described in [MAIN](./MAIN.md)).
+Takes a single argument, a `params` table.
 If the callback returns `nil`, the working directory defaults to the project's root.

 ### dynamic_command

 Optional callback to set `command` dynamically.
-Takes one arguments, a `params` object containing information about the current buffer's state.
+Takes one arguments, a `params` table.
 The generator's original command (if set) is available as `params.command`.
 The callback should return a string containing the command to run or `nil`, meaning that no command should run.

 `dynamic_command` runs every time its parent generator runs and can affect performance, so it's best to cache its output when possible.